sindresorhus/read-package-up/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Directory to start looking for a package.json file.
+The directory to start looking for a package.json file.

 ##### normalize